dcowden/cadquery/README.rst

 CadQuery has several goals:

-* Build lD models with scripts that are as close as possible to how you'd describe the object to a human.
+* Build 3d models with scripts that are as close as possible to how you'd describe the object to a human.
 * Create parametric models that can be very easily customized by end users
 * Output high quality (loss-less) CAD formats like STEP and AMF in addition to traditional STL
 * Provide a non-proprietary, plain text model format that can be edited and executed with only a web browser